9 Birds With White Heads

 The Tanimbar Corella is a beautiful bird with a distinctive white head that belongs to the cockatoo family.

-Found primarily in the Tanimbar Islands in Indonesia, this species is known for its striking appearance and unique behaviors.
+This species is found primarily in the Tanimbar Islands in Indonesia and is known for its striking appearance and unique behaviors.

 One interesting fact about the Tanimbar Corella is its ability to mimic human speech.